kitab-project-org/ZoteroStyleForKITAB/Zotero_problems.md

 And NOT: Sarah Bowen Savant, ‘People Versus Books’, in  _Non Sola Scriptura_, ed.
 Bruce Fudge et al.(London: Routledge, 2022), 286, DOI: 10.4324/9781003252221-18.

 ### 2. volume -> vol. not vols.
 The way of entering the data put an ‘s’ onto vols.
-Because we have other information tacked onto end
+Because we have other information tacked onto end.
+This seems to be because we use page page numbers after volume # without specifying i.e. writing p. before the page number.

 Yāqūt, _Muʿjam al-udabāʾ,_ vol. 4, 1698, entry 743, ms. 1199.